Oregon Secretary of State

 Points of Interest

-Oregon Caves National Monument, Wolf Creek Tavern, Sunny Valley Covered Bridge and Interpretive Center, Hellgate Canyon-Rogue River, Grants Pass Historic District, Growers Market, Kalmiopsis Wilderness, Rogue Community College, Barnstormers Theater, Rogue Music Theater
+Oregon Caves National Monument, Wolf Creek Tavern, Sunny Valley Covered Bridge and Interpretive Center, Hellgate Canyon-Rogue River, Grants Pass Historic District, Growers Market, Kalmiopsis Wilderness, Rogue Community College, Barnstormers Theatre, Rogue Music Theatre

 History and General Information

-Josephine County, named for Virginia “Josephine” Rollins, the first white woman to make this county her home, was established in 1856 out of the western portion of Jackson County.
-The county seat was originally located in Sailor Diggings (later, Waldo), but in July of 1857 was relocated to Kerbyville, situated on the main route between the port of Crescent City, California and the gold fields.
+Josephine County was established in 1856 and named for Virginia Josephine Rollins, the first American woman to settle there.
+It was carved from the western portion of Jackson County.
+The county seat was originally Sailor Diggings (later Waldo), but in July 1857 it was relocated to Kerbyville, situated on the main route between the port of Crescent City, California and the gold fields.

-The discovery of rich placers at Sailor Diggings in 1852 and the resulting gold rush brought the first settlers to this region.
-Several U.S. Army forts were maintained in the county, and many engagements during the Rogue River Indian War (1855–1858) took place within its boundaries.
-In 1886, the county seat was finally relocated to Grants Pass, a new town on the railroad that was completed through Oregon that same year.
+The discovery of rich placers at Sailor Diggings in 1852 and the resulting gold rush brought colonization to the region.
+The U.S. Army had several forts in the county, and many engagements during the Rogue River Indian War (1855–58) took place within its boundaries.
+In 1886 the county seat was finally relocated to Grants Pass, a new town on the railroad completed through Oregon that same year.
 Grants Pass is now the departure point for most Rogue River scenic waterway guided fishing and boat trips.
-The Illinois River, one of the Rogue’s tributaries, has also been designated a scenic waterway.
+The Illinois River, one of the Rogue’s tributaries, is designated a scenic waterway

 County Officials